 Creatine is one of the most widely used fitness and health supplement.
 But how about creatine for seniors, is it useful?
 Is it safe?
-I get these questions all the time, so I decided to make a Questions & Answer post to address the most common questions.
+I decided to make a Q&A article to address the most common questions.

 There’s a good reason why creatine is so popular among strength athletes.
-It’s the only supplement that has been shown conclusively improve performance in most users and it has been researched extensively.
-For some reason there are a lot of myths surrounding its safety, effects and effectiveness.
+It’s one of the few supplements that has been shown conclusively to improve performance in most users.
+And it has been researched extensively.
+For some reason, there are a lot of myths surrounding its safety, effects, and effectiveness.

-If you happen to have questions about creatine that aren’t answered here, feel free to ask them at the comments section in the end and I will find the answer for you!
+If you happen to have questions about creatine that aren’t answered here, feel free to ask them in the comments section at the end and I will find the answer for you!

 Creatine is a chemical compound that is found in our cells naturally.
 It’s similar to amino acids in structure and it’s formed from the amino acids arginine and glycine.
-Within the human body creatine is formed in the liver.
+In the human body, creatine is formed in the liver.

 Creatine is stored in the body in the form of phosphocreatine.
-Phosphocreatine is used to make adenosine triphosphate, or ATP.
-ATP is what is used for fuel when your muscle cell contract.
+Phosphocreatine is used to make adenosine triphosphate or ATP.
+ATP is what is used for fuel when your muscle cells contract.
 When you supplement creatine, your phosphocreatine stores increase, directly affecting muscle function through increased ATP buffer.

 What does creatine do?

-Creatine is most commonly supplemented for improving athletic performance.
-Since creatine increases the amount of phosphocreatine and ATP within the muscle cell, it provides benefits for high intensity anaerobic physical performance like sprinting, throwing and lifting weights.
+Creatine is most commonly used for improving athletic performance.
+Since creatine increases the amount of phosphocreatine and ATP within the muscle cell, it provides benefits for high-intensity anaerobic physical performance like sprinting, throwing, and lifting weights.

 Creatine doesn’t however provide any significant benefits to endurance so endurance athletes generally won’t benefit from using it in terms of athletic performance.

-Creatine is not considered as doping and it’s use is allowed in most sports and federations.
+Creatine is not considered doping and its use is allowed in most sports and federations.
 Because creatine doesn’t have any significant side effects, it’s cheap and provides a benefit to most users it’s no surprise most professional athletes use it or at least have tried it.

-Since supplemental creatine can be eaten in much larger amounts than what you would typically ingest in you diet, the question is if creatine can be unhealthy in higher amounts?
-The data suggests there is no
+Since supplemental creatine can be eaten in much larger amounts than what you would typically ingest in your diet, the question is if creatine can be unhealthy in higher amounts?
+The data suggests there is no clear evidence of this.

-Like we concluded in the “Is creatine safe?” answer, creatine is a relatively safe supplement.
-There are some side effects, interactions and possible health effects you should be aware of.
+As I mentioned earlier, creatine is a relatively safe supplement.
+There are some side effects, interactions, and possible health effects you should be aware of.

-The first and most important one is that if taken in very high doses creatine might cause damage to the liver, kidney or heart.
-There is no long term studies done on the possible effects of very high doses of supplemental creatine.
+The first and most important one is that if taken in very high doses creatine might cause damage to the liver, kidney, or heart.
+As far as I know, there are no long-term studies done on the possible effects of very high doses of supplemental creatine.

-However, medical experts have raised concern over the matter because the chemical and biological potential to cause harm to these organs is real.
-This is why you should never exceed the recommended daily dosage and talk to your doctor before starting creatine, especially if you have any existing problems with kidney, liver or heart function.
+However, medical experts have raised concerns over the matter because the chemical and biological potential to cause harm to these organs is real.
+This is why you should never exceed the recommended daily dosage.
+And talk to your doctor before starting creatine, especially if you have any existing problems with kidney, liver or heart function.

 - Muscle cramping